Skip to main content

 Vinted

-Our separate feature on animal products in clothing also has more information on how the animal fibres are obtained, the welfare issues and if any welfare standards exist for different fibres like merino wool.
+Our separate feature on animal products in clothing also has more information on how the animal fibres are obtained, the welfare issues involved, and if any welfare standards exist for different fibres like merino wool.

 Man in turban and older woman exercising outdoors in park